AbhayJuloori/azure-stream-analytics-project/README.md

-Here's a more concise version of your project description:

----

 ### Real-Time Data Ingestion & Processing Pipeline with Azure

 This project demonstrates a real-time data pipeline using Microsoft Azure.
 The key components include: